rstudio/tfdeploy/README.md

 ### Deployment Client

-`tfdeploy` provides a client capable of performing predictions over a SavedModel for local or remote prediction services A prediction over a local model can be performed using `predict_savedmodel()`:
+`tfdeploy` provides a client capable of performing predictions over a SavedModel for local or remote prediction.
+A prediction over a local model can be performed using `predict_savedmodel()`:

 ``` r
 predict_savedmodel(rep(0, 784), model_path)